Language to help you talk about the World Cup

 Penalty shootout: This happens to determine a winner in a match that would have otherwise tied or drawn (for instance to play 1-1).
 Usually before the penalty shootout happens thirty minutes extra time is played.
 A penalty shootout is a best-out-of-five penalty kick competition.
 The team with the most goals wins the game.

 Goal difference: This refers to the difference between the total number of goals a team scores and the number of goals it concedes (loses) during its group matches or in a league competition.
-This is important if 2 or more teams finish level on points.
+This is important if two or more teams finish level on points.
 The team with the biggest goal difference finishes higher or wins “on goal difference”.

 Knock out: If one team wins against another team, they beat them.
 In the “knock-out” stages of the world cup, after the group matches are finished, the losing team can no longer play in the tournament and “goes out”.
 We refer to the different knock-out stages as the round of the last 16, the quarter-finals, the semi-finals and the final.